Getting older can be an exciting and enjoyable experience. Here’s how.

 When you have good health, you are pure potentiality.
 Anything is possible.

-No matter how sour you might feel emotionally at any given moment if your body is vibrant with excellent health, your life is yours to create.
+No matter how sour you might feel emotionally at any given moment, your life is yours to create if your body is vibrant with excellent health.

-You can re-engage with your own desire to achieve life’s fullest potential.
+You can re-engage with your desire to achieve life’s fullest potential.

 In particular, many people experience a new peace of mind after age 50.

-In part, this happens because after age 50 the struggle of trying to pretend to be something else is given up.
+This happens partly because, after age 50, the struggle to pretend to be something else is given up.

-In the autumn season of life, you will be more likely to accept yourself as you actually are – including your faults.
+In the autumn of life, you will be more likely to accept yourself, including your faults.

 Life after 50 can be either dull or adventurous – fraught or fabulous.
 What you experience in life is largely determined by the mindset you bring to it.